emacsmirror/gptel-aibo/README.md

 ```

 ## Usage
-With the `gptai` interactive command, you can open or select an existing
+With the `gptai` interactive command, you can open or switch to an existing
 `gptel-aibo` console, which is a `markdown` page with the `gptai` minor mode
 enabled, an extension of `gptel-mode`.

 To get started, open your file, move the cursor to the section you're working on,
 and then switch to the gptai console.
-There, you can talk to the LLM and refer to
+There, you can talk to the LLM and receive
-"this function", "this class", "this file", etc. `gptel-aibo` will automatically
-send the content you're currently working on.
+suggestions.

 Once a response is received, you can apply it using the command
-`gptai-apply-last-suggestions` (bound to `C-c !`).
+`gptai-apply-last-suggestions` (bound to `C-c !`), or continue the conversation
+with more detailed instructions.

 ### Completion at point
 `gptel-aibo` provides a quick interaction command, `gptai-complete-at-point`,